erikdkosberg/nextjs-dashboard-repo/README.md

 ## hello and welcome

-this app is browsable via this url (url)
+this app is browsable via this url (https://nextjs-dashboard-repo-sooty.vercel.app)

 uses vercel for deployment